OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/9 January 2005.md

 - Airports are used by both STS and STO.
 - Bush is increasingly difficult to manage.
 - Arafat's death at Percy Hospital, like Diana's, was a symbolic marker.
+- Barbara Olsen is implied to be alive and living in a bunker.
+- Flight 93 was intended for the White House; fire was started in advance and had to be covered up.
+- Flight 77 likely landed at Wright Patterson AFB and was dismantled (“piecemeal”).
+- Infighting exists at high levels; incompetence and hidden agendas dominate.
+- Pentagon Flash presentation seen by 300 million; potential impact when released in Arabic.

 ---

 ## Esoteric Work & Personal Development